sino30535/pysc2_DataExtract/README.md

 The data will be download to ./replay_data/, screen and minimap features use sparse matrix to store only the nonzero elements and their position indices.
 Please check replay_data_visualize.ipynb for more details.

 # Troubleshooting
-If you have any problem running script, please let me know.
+If you have any problem running script, feel free to leave a comment.